gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 volume ignores empty space to get a better, higher, estimate of the local error in the pressure error in inhomogeneous systems.

+When automatically setting the Verlet list life time and buffer, a tolerance on the error in the average pressure due to missing Lennard-Jones interactions can be provided.
+This uses the estimation formulas described above and puts an upper bound on the error of the pressure averaged over the lifetime of the pair list.
+The default value for this tolerance is 0.5 bar.
+For liquid water this corresponds to a maximum relative devatiation of the density of
+$2 \cdot 10^{-5}$.

 Simple search
 ^^^^^^^^^^^^^